ibm-cloud-docs/FileStorage/provisioning-file-storage.md

 The method `order_file_volume` (storage_type, location, size, iops=None, tier_level=None, snapshot_size=None, service_offering='storage_as_a_service', hourly_billing_flag=False) places an order for a file volume.

 Parameters:
-- storage_type – ‘performance’ or ‘endurance’
+- `storage_type` – "performance" or "endurance".
-- location – Datacenter in which to order iSCSI volume
+- `location` – Datacenter in which to order iSCSI volume.
-- size – Size of the desired volume, in GB
+- `size` – Size of the new volume, in GB.
-- iops – Number of IOPs for a “Performance” order
+- `iops` – Number of IOPs for a “Performance” order.
-- tier_level – Tier level to use for an “Endurance” order
+- `tier_level` – Tier level to use for an “Endurance” order.
-- snapshot_size – The size of optional snapshot space, if snapshot space should also be ordered (None if not ordered)
+- `snapshot_size` – The size of optional snapshot space, if snapshot space is also to be ordered.
+(None if not ordered.)
-- service_offering – Requested offering package to use in the order (‘storage_as_a_service’, ‘enterprise’, or ‘performance’)
+- `service_offering` – Requested offering package to use in the order ("storage_as_a_service", "enterprise", or "performance").
-- hourly_billing_flag – Billing type, monthly (False) or hourly (True), default to monthly.
+- `hourly_billing_flag` – Billing type, monthly (False) or hourly (True), default to monthly.

 To be able to access all the new features, order `Storage-as-a-Service Package 759`.
 {: tip}